Jonas Forshell

 It also reinforced something I already believed: building real things helps me stay sharper as a Product Owner.
 It keeps my eye on detail, makes trade-offs visible, and gives me a more grounded sense of what is awkward, what is clear, and what still needs simplifying before other people have to carry it forward.

 I do not see this kind of work as replacing engineering or design.
-I see it as a practical way to reduce translation tax, make ideas testable earlier, and arrive at better conversations with people who will take the work further.
+I see it as a practical way to make ideas testable earlier and have better conversations with the people who will take the work further.